Hungarian nobility: Austria-Hungary

 The Compromise strengthened the position of the traditional political elite.
 Only about six percent of the population could vote in the general elections.
-More than half of the prime ministers and one-third of the ministers were appointed from among the magnates from 1867 to 1918.
+More than half of the prime ministers and one third of the ministers were appointed from among the magnates from 1867 to 1918.
 Landowners made up the majority of the members of parliament.
 Half of the seats in municipal assemblies were preserved for the greatest taxpayers.
-Noblemen also dominated state administration, because tens of thousands of impoverished nobles took jobs at the ministries, or at the state-owned railways and post offices.
+Noblemen also dominated the state administration, because tens of thousands of impoverished nobles took jobs at the ministries, or at the state-owned railways and post offices.
 They were ardent supporters of Magyarization, denying the use of minority languages.
+An emigrant aristocrat Baroness Emma Orczy (d.
+1947) wrote her novels in English in the United Kingdom.
+She had left Hungary with her parents when farm workers fearing of losing their job set the Orczy manor on fire at Abádszalók in 1868.
+Her first novel featuring the Scarlet Pimpernel – "the first character who could be called a superhero" (Stan Lee) – was published in 1905.

 Only nobleman who owned an estate of at least 1.15 km2 were regarded as prosperous, but the number of estates of that size quickly decreased.
 The magnates took advantage of lesser noblemen's bankruptcies and bought new estates during the same period.
 New fideicommissa were created which enabled the magnates to preserve the entailment of their landed wealth.
 Aristocrats were regularly appointed to the boards of directors of banks and companies.

 Jews were the prime movers of the development of the financial and industrial sectors.
 Jewish businessmen owned more than half of the companies and more than four-fifths of the banks in 1910.
 They also bought landed property and had acquired almost one-fifth of the estates of between 1.15–5.75 km2 by 1913.
 The most prominent Jewish burghers were awarded with nobility and there were 26 aristocratic families and 320 noble families of Jewish origin in 1918.
 Many of them converted to Christianity, but other nobles did not regard them as their peers.